ogrenis/Cognitive-Bot/README.md

 # Cognitive-Bot
 Providing All the required codes used while creating Chat Bot and showing different Use cases in BOOK.
+It Includes:
+--> Skill JSON
+--> Sample HTML
+--> Cloud Function
-It Includes Skill JSON, Cloud Function, Sample JSON that are using to call the cloud function.
+--> Sample JSONs that are using to call the cloud function.